 Coping with BPD can be very challenging.
 But if you, a family member or friend is struggling, there is help.
-NAMI is there to provide you with support and information about community resources for you and your family.
+NAMI is here to provide you with support and information about community resources for you and your family.

 Contact the NAMI HelpLine at 800-950-NAMI (6264) or firstname.lastname@example.org with any questions you may have about BPD.

 - Avoid drugs and alcohol.
 These substances can disturb emotional balance and interact with medications.

-If you live with a mental health condition, learn more about managing your mental health and finding the support you need.
+Learn more about managing your mental health and finding support while living with mental illness.